Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: The Volume of the Basin of Attraction

 For CIFAR10 and LSUN-CHURCH, we utilized the threshold $\delta_d$ as $0.03$ and $0.12$ respectively.
-We kept these threshold values similar to the memorized threshold values $\delta_m$ detailed in \Cref{tab:thresholds}, since they have proven to be effective at separating the memorized samples from non-memorized ones in the previous experiment.
-However, since it is difficult to select the threshold value for the $L_2$-distance metric --- because the range of the metric is between $0$ and $\infty$ --- we opted to use LPIPS to experiment with MNIST and FASHION-MNIST using the same threshold $\delta_d = 0.1$ for both.
+We kept these threshold values similar to the memorized threshold values $\delta_m$ detailed in Table~(\ref{tab:thresholds}), since they have proven to be effective at separating the memorized samples from non-memorized ones in the previous experiment.
+However, since it is difficult to select an appropriate threshold value for the $L_2$-distance metric (due to its range being between $0$ and $\infty$), we opted to use LPIPS to experiment with MNIST and FASHION-MNIST using the same threshold $\delta_d = 0.1$ for both.
 To find this optimal threshold value, we selected three data sizes, where each belongs to one of the three phases: memorization, spurious, or generalization.
 We then observed which of the several threshold values, starting from $0.01$ to $0.15$ with the increment of $0.01$, reflects best of the performance given by LPIPS using \texttt{vgg-16} \cite{VGGsimonyan2014very} as its backbone.
 Specifically, we evaluated these thresholds using $K \in \{ 4000, 11724, 60000 \}$ for MNIST, and $K \in \{ 4000, 8965, 60000\}$ for FASHION-MNIST.
-We simply perform \Cref{alg:critical_time} for those three data sizes on a small batch of $32$ samples for the three sample types, and manually check whether the recovered samples (using the obtained critical time $t_c$ to denoise from) are similar to the original images and if this observation is consistent across those three data sizes.
+We simply performed Alg.~(\ref{alg:critical_time}) for those three data sizes on a small batch of $32$ samples for the three sample types, and manually checked whether the recovered samples (using the obtained critical time $t_c$ to denoise from) are similar to the original images and if this observation is consistent across those three data sizes.